theo2bel/webscraping_project/README.md

-project_streamlit is the code to run for running the app.
+project_streamlit.py is the code to run (python 3.8 -m streamlit project_streamlit.py) for running the app.
 The other notebooks are the different steps of scrapping